Gun range classes begin soon

-Despite many venues having to limit or close due to covid-19, the Bella Vista POA's Highlands Sporting Range has been full of activity.
-In fact, the rifle and pistol range has seen "incredible" numbers, according to John Urquhart, the POA's assistant superintendent of lakes, parks and fisheries.
+Despite many venues having to limit or close due to covid-19, the Property Owners Association's Highlands Sporting Range has been full of activity.
+In fact, the rifle and pistol range has seen "incredible" numbers, according to John Urquhart, the Property Owners Association's assistant superintendent of lakes, parks and fisheries.

 "It been a very popular past year for our rifle and pistol range," he said.
 "There are a few indoor ranges in the area but not many outdoor ranges.
 It gave people an opportunity to get outdoors and do something when a lot of things closed down."

-Urquhart also credits a rise in firearms sales to the increased popularity of the ranges, which are limited to POA members and their guests.
+Urquhart also credits a rise in firearms sales to the increased popularity of the ranges, which are limited to Property Owners Association members and their guests.

 "There has been quite a bit of increase in people buying firearms and that's probably due to several reasons," he said.
 "But I think in general people are just looking for a way to get outdoors.
 Just like how kayaks and bike sales also went through the roof this past year."